Fort Lauderdale, FL

 Charles M. Tatelbaum

-Recently, he completed a total revision of the purchase order terms and conditions and purchase agreement terms and conditions for one of the largest retailers in the United States utilizing provisions of Article 2 of the Uniform Commercial Code in order to provide maximum rights, remedies and benefits to the retailer as both a purchaser and seller of goods.
+Recently, he completed a total revision of the purchase order terms and conditions and purchase agreement terms and conditions for one of the largest retailers in the United States utilizing provisions of Article 2 of the Uniform Commercial Code in order to provide maximum rights, remedies, and benefits to the retailer as both a purchaser and seller of goods.

 He is well versed in dealing with all aspects of domestic and international letters of credit from the transactional stage through litigation.

-Besides being the author of numerous periodical publications over the last 50 years dealing with bankruptcy and complex litigation, Mr. Tatelbaum is author of "New Balance in the Rights of Creditors and Debtors: The Effect on Maryland Law," University of Baltimore Law Review, Spring, 1973; "The New Rules of Bankruptcy Procedure," Maryland Bar Journal, January and April 1974; "The Proposed Bankruptcy Re-Organizations," The Florida Bar Journal, August 1974; "The New Bankruptcy Code," Maryland Bar Journal Spring, 1979; Volumes on: Consumer Bankruptcies, 1974, Bankruptcy Code of 1978, 1979, 1980, Exercising a Judgment 1980, Maryland Institute for Continuing Professional Education, 1974-1986; National Conference of Bankruptcy Judges, 1989.
-Contributing Author: Collier's Practice Guide on Bankruptcy, 1981; Bankruptcy Practice and Strategy, Warren, Gormann & Lamont, 1987; Bankruptcy Code Manual, Commercial Law League of America, 1980, 1987 and 1995.
+Besides being the author of numerous periodical publications over the last 50+ years dealing with bankruptcy and complex litigation, Mr. Tatelbaum is the author of "New Balance in the Rights of Creditors and Debtors: The Effect on Maryland Law," University of Baltimore Law Review, Spring, 1973; "The New Rules of Bankruptcy Procedure," Maryland Bar Journal, January and April 1974; "The Proposed Bankruptcy Re-Organizations," The Florida Bar Journal, August 1974; "The New Bankruptcy Code," Maryland Bar Journal Spring, 1979; Volumes on: Consumer Bankruptcies, 1974, Bankruptcy Code of 1978, 1979, 1980, Exercising a Judgment 1980, Maryland Institute for Continuing Professional Education, 1974-1986; National Conference of Bankruptcy Judges, 1989.
+Contributing Author: Collier's Practice Guide on Bankruptcy, 1981; Bankruptcy Practice and Strategy, Warren, Gorman & Lamont, 1987; Bankruptcy Code Manual, Commercial Law League of America, 1980, 1987 and 1995.
 Co-Author: NACM Bankruptcy Reorganization Guide, National Association of Credit Management, 1991; Bankruptcy Rules and Forms Handbook, 2 vols.
 Wiley Publishing, 1992.
 Columnist: "Business Credit," National Association of Credit Management, 1990-1999.
 Co-Editor, Credit Manual of Commercial Laws, National Association of Credit Management, 1993-2000 and is co-author of Creditors' Rights In Chapter 11 Cases - The Current State of Chapter 11 Cases: Trends in Pre-Bankruptcy Resolution and Chapter 11 Bankruptcy and Restructuring Strategies -The Past, Present, and Future of Chapter 11 Filings, published in 2016 by Aspatore.
-Mr. Tatelbaum regularly has artilces published on bankruptcty and creditors’ rights in the South Florida Daily Business Review as a member of its Board of Contributors.
+Mr. Tatelbaum regularly has commentary published on bankruptcy and creditors’ rights topics in LAW.COM’s Daily Business Review as a member of its Board of Contributors.

-As a founding member of the American Bankruptcy Institute, Mr. Tatelbaum has served in such capacities as Member, Board of Directors, 1985-1998; Executive Committee, 1989-1998; Secretary, 1989-1991; Vice President, 1991-1998; Editor, American Bankruptcy Institute Journal, 1985-1991; Chairman, Task Force on Mass Torts, 1991-1994; Co-Chairman, Advisory Board, American Bankruptcy Institute Law Review.
+As a founding member of the American Bankruptcy Institute in 1984, Mr. Tatelbaum has served in such capacities as Member, Board of Directors, 1985-1998; Executive Committee, 1989-1998; Secretary, 1989-1991; Vice President, 1991-1998; Editor, American Bankruptcy Institute Journal, 1985-1991; Chairman, Task Force on Mass Torts, 1991-1994; Co-Chairman, Advisory Board, American Bankruptcy Institute Law Review.
 1992-1997.

 Member, Editorial Board, Maryland Law Review (1965-1966)